adrianomatousek/webapp-treasure-hunt/README.md

 ## Technical Overview
 We are using a LAMP stack.
 For the frontend we use the Materialize CSS framework. jsQR for QR code scanning.

+## Testing The Source Code - Quick Guide
+You can access and run the Test Suite by following these steps:
+- Make sure you are logged onto the website,
+- Open the test page, using the URL: https://thehunt.uk/TreasureHunt.php,
+- Open the Console with Developer Tools (by pressing F12 if you are on Google Chrome).

+In the console, you will see the result for each individual test case, which will either say ‘Successful’ or ‘FAILED!’.
+There will be a summary after all test cases are completed, detailing how many test cases were passed and how many tests failed.
+If a test case fails, you should refer to the open source TestSuite.js file (webapp-treasure-hunt/www/html/TestSuite.js) and find the corresponding test that failed to investigate.
+Report any issues with this to the repository owner.

 ## Find Out More
 | **Setup Guide** | **Process Documentation** | **Project & Community** |
 | :-------------: | :-------------: | :-------------: |